THC overdose: symptoms, duration and tips to avoid

 A THC overdose occurs when someone consumes such a high amount of tetrahydrocannabinol (THC) that the body is overwhelmed and shows unpleasant or even frightening reactions.
 THC is the psychoactive compound in cannabis that is responsible for the "high" feeling.
 Although a fatal cannabis overdose is extremely unlikely, excessive amounts of THC can lead to intense psychological and physical symptoms.

-Typical triggers for a THC overdose are the consumption of strong edibles or smoking large amounts of high-potency cannabis.
+Typical triggers for a THC overdose are the consumption of strong edibles or the smoking of large quantities of highly potent cannabis.
 Many people underestimate the delay in the effects of edibles, causing them to top up and ultimately ingest too much THC.
-While it is relatively clear to distinguish between "enjoyable" and "too much" with alcohol, it is more difficult with cannabis, which can lead to overdoses.
+While it is relatively clear to distinguish between "pleasant" and "too much" with alcohol, it is more difficult with cannabis, which can lead to overdoses.

 Although a THC overdose is not usually a life-threatening situation, the symptoms can be so unpleasant that they are perceived as an emergency.